Khaaz/Cross-Server-Bot/README.md

   - Warn if a server supposed to be in the linked channels is not here anymore or if a webhook is falsy.
   - EnhancedMention - mention a user/role/channel in another guild easily by simply using `@name` or `#name`.
   - ignore - Whether or not to ignore all messages coming from that channel.
+  - ignoreBots - Whether to accept bots message to gothrough the network.
+False by default

 ## Setup
 Clone this repository.